 Occupancy of a dwelling shall be prima facie evidence that waste is being generated and accumulated on such premises.
-It shall be the duty of the director to inspect such premises, and cause to be removed therefrom, any and all waste found thereon, at the expense of the owner/occupant thereof; and it shall be the duty of the director to institute prosecution of any person in violation of this section.
+It shall be the duty of the director or duly appointed designee to inspect such premises, and cause to be removed therefrom, any and all waste found thereon, at the expense of the owner/occupant thereof; and it shall be the duty of the director to institute prosecution of any person in violation of this section.